vedantthapa/machine-learning-projs/sentiment_analysis/README.md

 jupyter notebook sentiment_analysis.ipynb
 ```

-This will open the Jupyter Notebook software and project file in your browser.
+This will open the Jupyter Notebook software and project file in your browser